The Get Up Kids: Legacy

 Claudio Sanchez of Coheed and Cambria cited Something to Write Home About as one of the albums that the band listened to and during the recording of their breakout album In Keeping Secrets of Silent Earth: 3.

-Dan Campbell of The Wonder Years has cited the band as one of the artists who made him want to become a musician, going so far as to name his company after the Get Up Kids' track "Forgive & Forget from Eudora.
-In a 2010 interview with Alternative Press, Campbell said "I don’t think I listen to any band more than I listen to [The Get Up Kids].
+Dan Campbell of the Wonder Years has cited the band as one of the artists who made him want to become a musician, going so far as to name his company after the Get Up Kids' track "Forgive & Forget" from Eudora.
+In a 2010 interview with Alternative Press, Campbell said "I don't think I listen to any band more than I listen to [the Get Up Kids].
 They really influence my songwriting, too.
-Every time I hear a Get Up Kids song, I think ‘Oh, that’s really creative’ or, ‘That’s really cool that they did that.’"
+Every time I hear a Get Up Kids song, I think 'Oh, that's really creative' or, 'That's really cool that they did that.'"

+New Found Glory's frontman Jordan Pundik states that the namesake of their band was partly influenced by the song A Newfound Interest in Massachusetts.

 Despite their lasting influence on modern music, the band has attempted to disassociate themselves from many of the bands they inspired.
 Following the band's reformation, guitarist Jim Suptic undertook an interview with the website Drowned in Sound, in which he said, "The punk scene we came out of and the punk scene now are completely different.
 It's like glam rock now.
 We played the Bamboozle fests this year and we felt really out of place...
 If this is the world we helped create, then I apologize."
 He went on to say they were grateful for the acknowledgments they have received, though explaining "the problem is most of [the bands they inspired] aren't very good."

+In a 2020 interview with Apple Music on the history of Emo music, Matt Pryor expanded on his recent view of the current scene more positively; "I will always owe a debt to Evan Weiss from Into It.
+Over It. for showing me that there was a new crop of bands like his band and Modern Baseball and Pup that were, like— They had the same work ethic we had when we were young."

+In the years since reuniting, the band has actively supported newer emo bands, taking acts like Tigers Jaw, PUP, Steel Train and The Hotelier on tour.